vim-ctrlspace/vim-ctrlspace/README.md

 * Provide new symbols and new Tab List dynamic indicator
 * Change CtrlSpace symbol from `▢` to `♯` - to better visualize _controlled space_ ;)

+If you want to try this new version please go to your plugin directory (assuming you have cloned it from Github, or Vundle did it for you) and enter following
+commands:

+    git fetch
+    git branch next origin/next
+    git checkout next
+    git pull

 TL;DR
 -----